gabsschrodinger/class-handler/docs/StringType.md

 ## `@StringType(error?: ValidationError)`

-The `StringType` decorator will validate if a field is a valid string.
+The `StringType` decorator will validate if a field is a string.
 For example, consider you have the following `Person` class:

 ```typescript
 import { StringType, validateInstance } from "class-handler"